stcarrez/ada-util/README.md

 ## Version 2.7.0  - Under development
   - New package Util.Files.Walk to iterate over directory trees and honor .gitignore
+  - Feature #48: Change the log time from UTC to Local Time (configurable)

 ## Version 2.6.0  - Jul 2023
   - New encoder/decoder for Base32